What is syphilis?

 The symptoms usually start as sores called chancres.
 Chancres are small ulcers that are typically hard and painless and occur at the site of infection – this can be on the penis or vulva, or inside the vagina, the anus, or mouth.
 There is usually only one chancre, however, there can be multiple.
 A chancre usually appears 3-12 weeks after infection and will heal with or without treatment within a few weeks.
 Chancres can be hidden (they might appear inside the vagina or anus), and because they are often painless, you may not know they are there.
 Despite being easy to miss, these lesions are highly infectious.

 Syphilis is highly infections in this stage even after the chancre has healed.
 Without treatment at this stage, the infection may develop into secondary syphilis.

 Primary syphilis images (WARNING: This section includes images of genitals and symptoms)

-Secondary syphilis symptoms usually appear 6 weeks after the symptoms of primary syphilis and resolve within several weeks.
-But they can reoccur.
-Symptoms include:
+Symptoms in this stage usually appear 6 weeks after the symptoms of primary syphilis.
+They may resolve within several weeks, but they can re-occur.